pianoholic0120/CV-Final/README.md

 ## Requirements & Installation

-You should prepare the following two environments to run our code.
+You should prepare the following two environments (at least two) to run our code.

 ### Reloc3r - generate poses
  - You can directly follow the desciption of the original [reloc3r github codebase](https://github.com/ffrivera0/reloc3r) for detailed installation setup.